 System Security related data shall be stored encrypted;

+Personal data should be stored in accordance with bullets 24) and 25) below and shall be stored encrypted.

-Commercial Sensitive data shall be protected according to the access rights policy;
+Data shall be protected according to the access rights policy;

-Personal data should be stored in accordance with 26)27)bullet w below.

-Classified (commercial, security and personal) information shall be protected during collection, processing and storage:

-The storage is located outside any public accessible environment (e.g.: restricted area, behind DMZ 2, etc.);
+Data storage shall be located outside any public accessible environment (e.g.: restricted area, behind DMZ 2, etc.);

 Passwords for each environment (production and training) shall be stored in each environment (production and training) database;

-Classified information on paper or electronic storage media should be locked away;
+Data on paper or electronic storage media should be locked away;

-Back-ups should be protected by means of encryption where data is classified.
+Back-ups should be protected by means of encryption.

 Users shall not provide information to any unauthorised persons or systems